-Despite the high success rate in use of conventional implants, few studies describe the failures resulting from use of zygomatic implants, or bone repair problems that involve increased stress on the implants during tissue repair.
-However, failure rates of inclined implants are higher and more frequent compared to conventional vertical methods, suggesting that the professional takes greater care in the planning and execution of the procedures to be performed.
-In this way, the use of pharmacological mechanisms or tools, in this specific situation, can be useful in modulating the masticatory intensity and contribute to the repair process and prevent possible errors, repetitions of dental procedures, leading to disorders for the patient and discomfort for the professional.
+Despite the high success rate for the use of conventional implants, few studies describe the failures resulting from zygomatic implants or bone repair problems involving increased stress on implants during tissue repair.
+However, failure rates of inclined implants are higher and more frequent than conventional vertical methods, suggesting that the professional is more careful in planning and executing the procedures.
+Thus, the use of pharmacological mechanisms or tools, in this specific situation, may be useful for modulating masticatory intensity, contribute to the repair process, and prevent potential errors and repetitions of dental procedures that lead to disorders for the patient and discomfort for the professional.

-This study followed this questioning, proposing a way to attenuate the mandibular force for the accomplishment of prosthetic works that involve implants in the zygomatic bone.
-Our data show that BTX-A (onabotulinumtoxinA) significantly reduced mandibular strength and electrical activity of the masticatory muscles of all muscle groups studied (p <0.001), demonstrating the efficacy of the neurotoxin in motor behavior, according to previous studies [23], by the recruitment of fibers or motor units involving the participation of the alpha motor neuron (voluntary movement).
-However, in the mandibular rest situation, the temporal muscles, that are responsible for the determination of the mandibular postural position, also suffered a significant reduction (p <0.05) in electrical activity, which suggests that the toxin also acts to control the state of muscle contraction (tonus), such a mechanism involves the participation of gamma-motoneuronium, with possible effects on neuromuscular spindles.
-In order to corroborate these findings, we observed an increase in the mouth opening range, which undergoes motor interference, due to the muscular contraction state of the mandibular elevators and lowerers.
+This study followed this line of questioning, proposing a way to attenuate mandibular force for the accomplishment of prosthetic procedures involving implants on the zygomatic bone.
+Our data show that BTX-A (onabotulinumtoxinA) significantly reduced the mandibular force and electrical activity of the masticatory muscles of all the muscle groups studied (p <0.001).
+This showed the efficacy of the neurotoxin in motor behavior, according to previous studies [23], by the recruitment of fibers or motor units involving the participation of the alpha-motoneuron (voluntary movement).
+However, in the condition of mandibular rest position, the temporal muscles, which are responsible for determining the mandibular postural position, also suffered a significant reduction (p <0.05) in electrical activity, suggesting that the toxin may also control the state of muscle contraction (tonus).
+Such mechanism involves the participation of gamma-motoneuron, with potential effects on neuromuscular spindles.
+To corroborate these findings, there was an increase in the mouth opening range, which suffers motor interference due to the muscle contraction of mandibular elevator and depressor muscles.
 Thus, tonus reduction will promote an increase in interincisal distance, as observed in the present study.

 Conclusion

-After evaluation of the data obtained from this study, it was verified that hypothesis is valid because there was a reduction of masticatory force and increase of the degree of buccal opening after a single administration of 15 U intramuscular of onabotulinumtoxinA in masseter and 5 U in temporal.
+After evaluating the data obtained in this study, the hypothesis was confirmed, because of the reduction of masticatory force and the increase of mouth opening range after a single intramuscular administration of 15 U of onabotulinumtoxinA in masseter muscles and 5 U in temporal muscles.

-It is concluded that the use of the therapy presented in patients rehabilitated with implants supported by zygomatic implants reduces the risk of complications derived from the absence of proprioception in the rehabilitated areas and the presence of parafunctional habits.
+It is concluded that using the therapy in question in patients rehabilitated with prostheses on zygomatic implants reduces both the risk of complications from the absence of proprioception in the rehabilitated areas and the presence of parafunctional habits.

-Further studies about the use of botulinum toxin in zygomatic implant rehabilitation may demonstrate the reduction of implant failures, fracture of prosthetic components or prosthesis structure, as well as early wear of artificial teeth.
+Further studies on the use of botulinum toxin in zygomatic implant rehabilitation may show the reduction of implant failures, fracture of prosthetic components or prosthesis structure, and early wear of artificial teeth.

 1. Albrektsson T. A multicenter report on osseointegrated oral implants.
 J Prosthet Dent.
 1988;60(1):75-84.